V. S. Achuthanandan: Public image

 Overall, public and media perceptions of Achuthanandan were generally positive but overwhelmingly centered on his personal integrity and simplicity.
 He was widely praised as a relentless fighter for the poor and an incorruptible veteran; upon his death he was hailed in tributes as a “true communist” and “voice of the voiceless”.
 At the same time, critics noted that his forthright manner could be abrasive and that he could be guilty of his own contradictions.
 For example, a Hindustan Times report observed scrutiny of his secret ties with solar-power lobbyists during a government corruption case.
-Commentators also remarked that his combative style and use of loyal media networks sometimes made him a polarizing figure.
+Commentators also remarked that his combative style and use of loyal media networks sometimes made him a polarising figure.
 Nevertheless, commentators generally agree that his enduring public image was shaped by his ideological consistency, austere lifestyle, and a distinctive oratorical style that blended colloquial simplicity with forceful rhetoric.